 Singapore Chinatown Self-Guided Walking Tour

-Our Self-Guided Walking Tour of Chinatown Singapore begins near the Chinatown MRT Station and makes nine stops.
-Chinatown Singapore tourist attractions are listed in order of our walking tour, however, don’t hesitate to detour if a sight, scent or sound catches your attention!
+Chinatown Singapore tourist attractions are listed in order, however, don’t hesitate to detour if a sight, scent or sound catches your attention!

 #1 Thye Shan Medical Hall

-Established in 1955, Thye Shan Medical Hall practices Traditional Chinese Medicine (TCM).
-At their location, they have a range of Chinese medicine and health products, as well as qualified Chinese physicians who can recommend herbs, teas and tonics for ailments.
+At this location, they have a range of medicines and health products, as well as qualified Chinese physicians who can recommend herbs, teas and tonics for ailments.

 #2 Chinatown Heritage Center

-If you are wondering where to go in Chinatown Singapore to learn more about the district, head inside the Chinatown Heritage Center.
-Located in restored shophouses, the Chinatown Heritage Center offers insight into the history of Chinatown and the Chinese people who inhabited the district.
+If you are wondering where to go to learn more about the district, head inside the Chinatown Heritage Center.

 #3 Sri Mariamman Temple and Masjid Jamae Mosque

-Walk down Pagoda Street and make your way to the Sri Mariamman Temple.
-As the oldest Hindu temple in Singapore, it is one of the top places to visit in Chinatown.
-Unlike the traditional Chinese temples that are ornately decorated in red and gold, the Sri Mariamman Temple incorporates all colors of the rainbow and rooftops are covered in sculptures of deities, including several animals.
+Unlike the traditional Chinese temples that are ornately decorated in red and gold, the Sri Mariamman incorporates all colors of the rainbow and rooftops are covered in sculptures of deities, including several animals.

 Across the street from Sri Mariamman Temple is another unique place of worship, the Masjid Jamae (Chulia) Mosque.
 The ‘Big Mosque’ was founded in 1826 and adds a unique architectural element to the district.

-#4 Herbal Medicine Shops and Singapore Chinatown Shopping
+#4 Herbal Medicine Shops and Chinatown Shopping

 Walk south on South Bridge Road toward the Chinatown Street Market for some of the best Singapore shopping.